sparabu/eddie2/UIUX_SPEC.md

 2. Main content area changes to show All Q&A Pairs Screen
 3. All Q&A pairs are displayed in a list
 4. User can select a Q&A pair to view or delete Q&A pairs from this screen

+### Authentication Interactions

+#### Logging In
+1. User enters email and password
+2. User clicks Login button
+3. Loading indicator appears on button
+4. System attempts to authenticate user
+5. If successful, user is redirected to main screen
+6. If unsuccessful, error message is displayed

+#### Signing Up
+1. User enters email, password, and optional display name
+2. User clicks Sign Up button
+3. Loading indicator appears on button
+4. System attempts to create account
+5. If successful, verification email is sent and success message is displayed
+6. If unsuccessful, error message is displayed

+#### Deleting Account
+1. User navigates to Settings screen
+2. User clicks "Delete Account" button in Authentication section
+3. Confirmation dialog appears with warning about permanent data loss
+4. If user confirms, loading indicator appears
+5. System attempts to delete account
+6. If successful, user is logged out and redirected to login screen
+7. If unsuccessful, error message is displayed

 ### Chat Interactions